rufio-tf2/pg-config/README.md

 - Min-viewmodels on
 - Autoreload on
 - Hitsounds on
-- Combat text on; batching on
+- Damage numbers on; batching on
 - Unbind \` key; bind toggleconsole key to F11 (easy to accidentally hit the \` key)

 ### Medic